svn2github/dotnetzip/Readme.txt

         zip.ExtractAll(args[1]);
       }

+But you could also do something like this:

+      using (ZipFile zip = ZipFile.Read(NameOfExistingZipFile))
+      {
+        foreach (ZipEntry e in zip)
+        {
+          e.Extract();
+        }
+      }

+Or in VB, it would be like this:
+     Using zip As ZipFile = ZipFile.Read(NameOfExistingZipFile)
+         zip.ExtractAll
+     End Using

+Or this:
+     Using zip As ZipFile = ZipFile.Read(NameOfExistingZipFile)
+        Dim e As ZipEntry
+        For Each e In zip
+            e.Extract
+        Next
+     End Using

 There are a number of other options for using the class library.
-For example, you can read zip archives from streams, or you can create (write) zip archives to streams.
+For example, you can read zip archives from streams, or you can create (write) zip archives to streams, or you can extract into streams.
 You can apply passwords for weak encryption.
 You can specify a code page for the filenames and metadata of entries in an archive.
+You can rename entries in  archives, and you can add or remove entries from archives.
 Check the doc for complete information.